Creative arts marketing specialists

 Passionate, witty and dedicated, Jason has turned editing into an art form and loves that the precision of his set of skills can flourish in a creative and collaborative environment, such as ACMN.

-Tayla Jarrett Account Manager
+Tayla Jarrett Account Director

 From heart-felt performances on stage to the invigorating pace of live entertainment marketing, Tayla has a holistic understanding of the arts world.
 Her first-hand experience of performance and its vital contract with an audience informs much of her work at ACMN.